For First Years and Parents

 Planning for Summer Camp:

-- A great opportunity for a first year scout to advance and have fun at the same time, is the Troop’s annual week at Camp Ransburg, on the beautiful shores of Lake Monroe.
+- A great opportunity for a first year scout to advance and have fun at the same time, is the Troop’s annual week at Ransburg Scout Reservation on the shores of beautiful Lake Monroe.
 While the trip doesn’t happen until June, information will start coming to you from the Camp Leaders starting in early March.
-Information will be coming by email, but can always be found on the Troop Ransburg Page, and at ransburgbsa.org.
+Information will be coming by email, but can always be found on the Troop Ransburg web page, and at ransburgbsa.org.

 April